 Laura Moss: B.A.
 Victoria College in the University of Toronto (1991), M.A.
 University of Guelph (1993), Ph.D.
 Queen’s University (1998).
 From 1998-2002 she taught at the University of Manitoba and moved to the University of British Columbia in July 2002.

-She is currently Professor of English in the Department of English Language and Literatures at UBC where she teaches Canadian and African literatures, the literary and cultural history of Canada, postcolonial and anti-colonial writing, and the environmental humanities.
+Laura Moss is Professor of English in the Department of English Language and Literatures at UBC where she primarily teaches Canadian and African literatures, the literary and cultural history of Canada, postcolonial and anti-colonial writing, and the environmental humanities.